TRY OUR FREE APP

 Character tropes

 At their heart, stories are about characters representing a fictionalized aspect of human nature — fantasy is no exception.
-The genre utilizes archetypes heavily, and this is not a bad thing if the alignment of your characters' development works with the narrative arc.
+The genre utilizes archetypes heavily, and this is not a bad thing if the alignment of your characters' growth works with the narrative arc.
 One of the pleasures of writing is making ideas feel fresh — nailing this will help your story shine.

 Note: Throughout this article, we’ll use popular books as examples, so there may be some spoilers.